storborg/manhattan/README.md

 additional in-band request latency incurred by adding Manhattan to an application is very small: typically less than 1ms.

-The recommend log type for basic deployments is the ``TimeRotatingLog``, which writes events as plaintext lines in a series of append-only files, with one file per hour.
+The recommended log type for basic deployments is the ``TimeRotatingLog``, which writes events as plaintext lines in a series of append-only files, with one file per hour.
 There are other choices of logs for advanced deployments, for more information see the ``manhattan.log`` module.

     from manhattan.middleware import ManhattanMiddleware
     from manhattan.log.timerotating import TimeRotatingLog